core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 2, the decoding of the compressed COSE object follows {{compression}} of this document.
 In particular:

-   - If the server discards the request due to not retrieving a Security Context associated to the OSCORE group, the server MAY respond with a 4.02 (Bad Option) error.
+   - If the server discards the request due to not retrieving a Security Context associated to the OSCORE group, the server MAY respond with a 4.01 (Unauthorized) error message.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

    - If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the server MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
 Such a configuration is application specific.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the server SHALL stop processing the request.